strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/process-manager.md

 And then run `pm2 start ecosystem.config.js` to start the pm2 process.

-You can see the full documentation of available configuration in the [PM2 ecosystem file documentation](https://pm2.keymetrics.io/docs/usage/application-declaration/).
+The [PM2 ecosystem file documentation](https://pm2.keymetrics.io/docs/usage/application-declaration/) provides all of the configuration options.